Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But what about how our parents’ experiences affect us?
 Our grandparents’?
-And further back in our family history?
+And farther back in our family history?
 Can the adversities faced by generations past make a difference in how we live our lives today?

 Absolutely, says forensic nurse Michele Reali-Sorrell, DNP, RN, SANE-A, SANE-P. It’s called generational trauma.